Business routes of Interstate 10: New Mexico

 All of the business loops within New Mexico are maintained by the New Mexico Department of Transportation (NMDOT).
-In New Mexico, Interstate business routes are named independently of their parent Interstate's designation with business loops of I-25 numbered between 10–19, those of I-10 between 20–29, and those of I-40 between 30–39.
+In New Mexico, Interstate business routes are named independently of their parent Interstate's designation with business loops of I-25 numbered between 10 and 19, those of I-10 between 20 and 29, and those of I-40 between 30 and 39.
 New Mexico business loop numbers ascend eastward and northward with gaps in numbering to allow for future designations.
 Within New Mexico, I-10 currently has business routes in Lordsburg and Deming.

 Lordsburg business loop

 Business Loop 21 is a business loop of Interstate 10 at Lordsburg in Hidalgo County.
 The 4.4 mi route, which follows the city's Motel Drive, begins at exit 20 of I-10 west of town and ends at exit 24 of I-10 and US 70 east of town.
 Between its termini, the route has major intersections with US 70 and New Mexico State Road 494 (NM 494).

 The route was originally designated as part of US 80 while a portion of the business route also conveyed US 70.